-2. Motivation is related to 2.Motivation is achievement for others (family, related to selfteam, ethnic or racial group, etc.) advancement.

-Teaching, Parenting, Supervisory, and Counseling Relationships

-Field Sensitive Field Independent 1.
-Focuses on relationship with student, child, supervisor, or client.
+2. Motivation is related to achievement for others (family, team, ethnic or racial group, etc.) 2.Motivation is related to selfadvancement.
+Teaching, Parenting, Supervisory, and Counseling Relationships Field Sensitive Field Independent Focuses on relationship with student, child, supervisor, or client.
 1. Focuses on task or goal.
 2. Is informal and self-disclosing.
-2. Is formal and private

-Traditional and Modern Cultural Styles

-Traditional Modern 1.
-Typical of rural communities and poor neighborhoods in urban communities and of conservative religions.
+2. Is formal and private Γradi tional and Modern Cultural Styl es Traditional Modern Typical of rural communities and poor neighborhoods in urban communities and of conservative religions.
 1. Typical of urban and suburban communities and of liberal religions.